nsfinkelstein/blog/content/posts/2024-02-07-pdf-parsing-tasks.md

 a table separated by a note to be distinct tables, or else only recognized the part of the table that precedes the note, as the remaining parts do not have identifiable column headers.

-Because the FinTabNet does not contain as semantic information about table structure, models trained on it might be better able to recognize the notes as distinct cells; this will be interesting to explore.
+Because the FinTabNet does not contain semantic information about table structure, models trained on it might be better able to recognize the notes as distinct cells; this will be interesting to explore.

 ##### Receipts Parsing

 The [SROIE dataset](https://rrc.cvc.uab.es/?ch=13&com=introduction) has \~1,000 receipt images.
-Each receipt is annotated with standard word / bbox information, as well as a number of key-value pairs (the example keys given are _company_, _date_, _address_, and _total_).
+Each receipt is annotated with standard word / bounding box information, as well as a number of key-value pairs (the example keys given are _company_, _date_, _address_, and _total_).

 The [CORD](https://github.com/clovaai/cord) dataset has \~1,0000 receipts.
-Each receipt is annotated with word / bbox information, as well as line-level and receipt-level classifications.
+Each receipt is annotated with word / bounding box information, as well as line-level and receipt-level classifications.

 ##### Datasets in other languages